History of Carmona, Spain: Middle Ages: Carmona under the rule of the Christian Kings

 The picture that emerges from analysis of the population distribution of Carmona in this period is of a society with a Muslim majority dominated by a minority of Christians (mainly Castilian-Leonese and to a lesser extent, Aragonese and Navarrese), who controlled the administrative bodies and governmental institutions.
 Although the percentage of Muslims and Mudéjars dropped significantly for various reasons, including breach of the capitulations that assured their freedom, the persistence of the Muslim population has been well documented by archaeological investigation, and the material culture shows no sign of discontinuity with the period immediately before the conquest.
 On the contrary, ceramics, manufactories and many other elements from the period are fully within the Islamic tradition.
 Visible examples of this phenomenon are found in certain features preserved in some houses in the Santiago barrio and in the street Calle Ancha; these are authentic relics of the Moorish builders of the 14th century.

 Alfonso X renewed the Carmona municipal statutes, with the aim of standardising juridically the territories incorporated into the Crown.
-He granted the city its own jurisdiction, starting from the ancient cora of the Islamic period and segregating only Marchena.
+He granted the city its own jurisdiction, starting from the ancient Kūra of the Islamic period and segregating only Marchena.
 It was an extensive territory, much larger than the current demarcation, comprising Fuentes de Andalucía, Mairena, El Viso and La Campana.